Appsilon/semantic.dashboard/README.md

 How to contribute?
 ------------------

 If you want to contribute to this project please submit a regular PR, once you're done with new feature or bug fix.
+Please check `development/README.md` first!
+It contains useful information that will help you run your dev environment for `semantic.dashboard`.

 Changes in documentation
 ------------------------